Washington County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-• Temporary Permit: Upon arrest, you should have received a temporary driving permit.
-This permit is valid until your ALR hearing date or the date your suspension begins, whichever comes first.
-If you don't request a hearing, the suspension will begin automatically after 30 days.
+• Temporary Permit: Upon arrest, you may have been issued a temporary driving permit.
+This permit is valid for a limited time, typically until your ALR hearing or until the automatic suspension goes into effect if you don't request a hearing.

 If You Refused Testing